Chart Color Schemes

 Recent residential development output has been above average within Leopold when compared nationally

-Leopold saw approximately 82 new homes approved annually.
-Between financial years FY-21 and FY-25, a total of 412 homes were approved, with an additional 39 approved so far in FY-26.
-On average, 1.1 new residents arrived per year for each new home over the past five financial years, indicating a balanced supply and demand market that supports stable conditions.
+Leopold has seen approximately 82 new homes approved annually.
+Over the past five financial years, from FY-21 to FY-25, a total of 412 homes were approved, with an additional 46 approved so far in FY-26.
+On average, over these five years, about 1.1 new residents arrived per year for each new home approved.

 Frequently Asked Questions - Development